ben-arnao/StoRM/README.md

 Another design goal is to make as little assumptions about the search space as possible.
 The belief is that if we try to "cheat" and speed up optimization by making an assumptions about the search space there might be uses cases where this does not hold true.

 For example as we accumulate samples, maybe we decide to sample historically better values more often.
 The drawback of this line of thinking, is that as mentioned above, maybe the global best configuration has parameters that are not as good on average as others.
-Maybe we set the random-decay value too low and end up gathering these estimates on a suboptimal area of the search space that makes it harder and harder for us to escape.
+Maybe we end up accumlating these samples on a suboptimal area of the search space and this maybe it even harder or us to escape local minima.

-While it is true that for many uses cases this is probably not true, and that sampling this way can probably increase convergeance speed, for many problems it may be hard to even know whether or not this is the case.
+While it is true that for many uses cases the above is *probably* not true, and that sampling this way can probably increase convergeance speed, for many problems it may be hard to even know whether or not this is the case.
 We decide to air on the side of caution and make sure the tuner works well for all use cases without any prior knowledge of the underlying search space dynamics.

 Storm should be designed to be as generic as possible AND there is actually nothing specific to neural networks coded in this project.
 This type of freedom also allows the user to optimize parameters used at various stages of the experiment as well, ex. data pre-processing, model architecture, and training.
+As we have seen above, the builder function is responsible more or less for flagging a parameter as active or not (although in most cases it also makes sense for us to return a model here as well).
+Where we actual utilize the parameter is up to us.

 Because of the tuner's experiment-agnostic approach, storm will also work with various branches of ML that utilize NNs for the model.
 For example, some reinforcement learning algorithms have another set of parameters to optimize that can make the search space even trickier and harder for traditional approaches to handle.